golioth/golioth-firmware-sdk/examples/zephyr/stream/README.md

-# Golioth LightDB Stream sample
+# Golioth stream sample

 ## Overview

-This LightDB Stream application demonstrates how to connect with Golioth and periodically send data to LightDB Stream.
-In this sample temperature measurements are sent to `/temp` LightDB Stream path.
+This Golioth data streaming application demonstrates how to connect with Golioth and periodically send data to the stream service.
+In this sample temperature measurements are sent to `/sensor/temp` stream path.
 For platforms that do not have temperature sensor a value is generated from 20 up to 30.

 ## Requirements